-- Must be a junior or senior in high school, with some rare exceptions for sophomores. - Must have a GPA or ACT score which predicts success, generally considered to be a 3.0 GPA or 22 composite ACT score.
+- 1.Must be a junior or senior in high school, with some rare exceptions for sophomores. - 2.
+Must have a GPA or ACT score which predicts success, generally considered to be a 3.0 GPA or 22 composite ACT score.
 CTE courses other than Business or Nursing require a minimum GPA of 2.0.
-(To be eligible, sophomores must have a GPA of 3.5 or higher and be recommended by their high school counselor as being ready to do college-level work) - Must submit ACT scores to enroll in English and Math courses.
+(To be eligible, sophomores must have a GPA of 3.5 or higher and be recommended by their high school counselor as being ready to do college-level work)

+3. Must submit ACT scores to enroll in English and Math courses.
 English 1010 requires an English ACT score of 17.
-Math 1030, 1040 or 1050 require a Math ACT score of 23. - Meet department specific prerequisites for enrollment in certain departmental courses. - Meet approved course prerequisites that apply to both regular college students and concur- rent enrollment students. - Pass common final course examinations, which are required of concurrent enrollment students when those examinations are required of regular college students. - Students who receive a failing grade in any concurrent enrollment course will no longer be considered eligible to take concurrent enrollment courses.